dustin10/kaftui/README.md

 * `--schema-registry-bearer-token` - Bearer authentication token used to connect to the the Schema Registry.
 * `--schema-registry-user` - Basic authentication user used to connect to the the Schema Registry.
 * `--schema-registry-pass` - Basic authentication password used to connect to the the Schema Registry.
-* `--format` - Specifies the format of the data contained in the Kafka topic.
-By default the data is assumed to be in no special format and no special handling will be applied to it when displayed.
+* `--value-format` - Specifies the format of the value contained in the Kafka topic.
+By default the value is assumed to be in no special format and no special handling will be applied to it when displayed.
 Valid values: `json`, `avro` or `protobuf`.
 If `avro` or `protobuf` is specified, then the `--schema-registry-url` argument is currently required.
 * `--protobuf-dir` - Path to a directory that contains the `.proto` protobuf descriptor files that should be used to deserialize protobuf encoded Kafka records.
-This argument is required when the `--format` argument is set to `protobuf`.
+This argument is required when the `--value-format` argument is set to `protobuf`.
-* `--protobuf-type` - Fully qualified Protobuf message type that corresponds to the records in the Kafka topic.
-This argument is required when the `--format` argument is set to `protobuf`.
+* `--value-protobuf-type` - Fully qualified Protobuf message type that corresponds to the value of the records in the Kafka topic.
+This argument is required when the `--value-format` argument is set to `protobuf`.
 * `--seek-to` - CSV of colon (`:`) separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
 For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
 A value of `reset` can also be specified for this argument which will cause the